 Christine (Chris) Murphy - Executive Director, holds a Master of Science degree in Gerontology from San Diego State University (SDSU), a Bachelor of Arts degree in Fine Arts from CSU Long Beach, and a Master of Science degree in Acquisition Management from West Coast University.
 She has 30+ years’ experience as a Contracts Manager in defense contracting, and 7 years’ experience teaching with Los Angeles Unified School District.
 She has been Executive Director of CARR since 2009.
 She holds Certificates in Professional Fiduciary Management for Trustees and Conservators from CSU - Fullerton.

-Her research was documented in "An Exposition of Irregularities in Residential Care Facilities for the Elderly (RCFEs) in San Diego and Imperial Counties," (Montezuma Publishing, SDSU, 2010), based on original research conducted on the public files of 354 RCFEs located in San Diego and Imperial counties.
+In 2001, she placed her mother in a local assisted living facility; her experiences and those of her mother were the genesis of her passion for residential care advocacy and accountability.
+Her Master’s thesis "An Exposition of Irregularities in Residential Care Facilities for the Elderly (RCFEs) in San Diego and Imperial Counties," (Montezuma Publishing, SDSU, 2010), results from original research conducted on the public files of 354 RCFEs located in San Diego and Imperial counties.

 Among other achievements, CARR was responsible for AB1523 (Atkins), enacted as law in 2014 and incorporated into Health & Safety Code Section 1569.605; it requires assisted living facilities in California to maintain liability insurance as stipulated in the statute.
 CARR also sponsored SB 172, codified in 2019 under H&SC 1569.280.
 The law requires firearms retained in an assisted living facility to be stored in a DOJ-specified safe.